LeadDyno/leaddyno-docs-site/content.md

 ## Managing Marketing Content

 LeadDyno allows you to create and manage marketing content that can be used by your affiliates, as well as linked to directly from your own website.
-You can manage your content by selecting the **Content Library** menu item under the **Affiliate Content** section:
+You can manage your content by selecting the **Content** menu item in the left side navigation section:

 ![content_list](/img/content_list.png)